Aggie01/School_District_Analysis/README.md

 ## Background:
 - Standardized math and reading scores for 9th, 10th, 11th and 12th graders for city school district were gathered.
 - Data scientist for the school district is asked to present the findings to the city school board.
-- Based on preliminary analysis, evidence of academic dishonesty is suspected, suggesting that the THS scores are significantly skewed.
+- Based on preliminary analysis, evidence of the academic dishonesty is suspected, suggesting that the THS scores are significantly skewed.

 ## Purpose:
 - **Prove** the evidence of academic dishonesty with the main focuse on Thomas High School (THS) or